zilishen/documentation/content/nginx/admin-guide/monitoring/usage-tracking.md

 ---
-title: "Tracking NGINX Plus Deployments and Usage"
+title: "Tracking Usage for NGINX Products"
 date: 2023-10-26T10:27:57-07:00
 # Change draft status to false to publish doc.
 draft: false
 # Description
 # Add a short description (150 chars) for the doc.
 Include keywords for SEO.
 # The description text appears in search results and at the top of the doc.
-description: "Follow the steps in this guide to configure your environment for tracking your NGINX Plus instances and reporting usage metrics to F5."
+description: "Learn how to set up NGINX Instance Manager to track and report your NGINX products' usage.
+If you're enrolled in a commercial plan like the [F5 Flex Consumption Program](https://www.f5.com/products/get-f5/flex-consumption-program), you'll need to report these metrics."
 # Assign weights in increments of 100
 weight: 600
 toc: true